maurosoria/dirsearch/README.md

 python3 dirsearch.py -e php,txt,zip -u https://target -w db/dicc.txt --json-report=reports/report.json
 ```

-**There are still a lot more features but you will need to discover it by your self**
+**There are more features and you will need to discover it by your self**

 Tips
 ---------------
 - Want to run dirsearch with a rate of requests per second?
 Try `-t <rate> -s 1`
 - Want to findout config files or backups?
-Try `--suffixes ~` and `--prefixes .`
+Try out `--suffixes ~` and `--prefixes .`
 - Don't want to force extensions on some endpoints?
-Add `%NOFORCE` at the end of them so dirsearch won't do that
+Add `%NOFORCE%` at the end of them so dirsearch won't do that

 Keep updating ...